nadiamariduena/js-recap-plus-tester/JEST-PROMISES-ASYNC1/docs/JEST-intro.md

 <br>
 <br>

-## DEPLICATE THE FUNCTIONS TO TEST IT
+## DUPLICATE THE FUNCTIONS TO TEST IT

 - ADD IT LIKE SO
 - replace the first function (back to normal)